 3. karma – your next life is determined by your good and bad in this one.

 4. an eternal universe – and therefore no god who made it

 2. the Hindu gods

 BUDDHISM.
 Buddha is a title, which means “enlightened one.”
 The enlightenment that its founder experienced around 500 BC was that suffering is caused by desire, and since desire comes from the self’s grasping at things, the solution is to realize that “self” is an illusion.
 The components that constitute your apparent “self” are separated at your death, and can come together to create other apparent selves.
-Escape from present worries and from the cycle of reincarnations comes when you realize that you are dissolved into the oneness of everything; thus, Buddhism is monistic.
+Escape from present worries and from the cycle of reincarnations comes when you realize that your self becomes dissolved into the oneness of everything (nirvana); thus, Buddhism is monistic.
 During the centuries, many methods have been advocated to help people have this realization.

 JAINISM.
 Jainism teaches that every object has a self, which includes a soul that can suffer.
 When you kill an animal, or cut down a tree, or kick a stone, you are causing suffering, and thus adding to your bad karma.
 You may have been an animal that suffered in a previous reincarnation, so all beings should be treated with respect.
 An ordinary follower will observe these precepts as much as possible, hoping for a better reincarnation.
 An Extra-ordinary follower who wants to escape reincarnation would follow the precepts to their logical conclusion, not wearing clothes and starving himself to death.
 Mahatma Ghandi was not a Jain, but adopted their concept of “non-violence.”
 The name Jain comes from “jinas,” the 24 ancients who revealed this path, culminating in the historic founder.